-- 2. On the lines provided, write the definition of a pronoun. - 3.
-In the following table, fill in the missing possessive pronouns that function as adjectives modifying nouns.
+3. In the following table, fill in the missing possessive pronouns that function as adjectives modifying nouns.

 Possessive Singular

-First Person
+First Person my

-Second Person
+Second Person your

-Third Person
+Third Person his, her, its

 4. For each of the following sentences, circle the letter that represents the correct case of the italicized pronoun (N for nominative, O for objective, and P for possessive).